Sometimes we all feel like our “get up and go” has “got up and went”.

 I’ll explain.

-Contrary to popular belief, energy drinks do not actually give you more energy, they just temporarily block your adenosine receptors.
+Contrary to popular belief, energy drinks do not actually give you more energy, instead they just temporarily block your adenosine receptors.

-Adenosine is responsible for regulating your sleep cycle.
-Levels will rise throughout the day until the max threshold is reached, and at this point adenosine binds to the receptors in your brain; a process which essentially tells your brain that you’re more wrecked than the 2016 Ghostbusters re-make, to which it responds by making you feel drowsy, so you rest and recover.
+Levels will climb throughout the day until they reach the max threshold, at which point it binds to the receptors in your brain, essentially telling you that you’re more wrecked than the Ghostbusters re-make, and your brain responds by making you feel drowsy so you start resting and recovering.

 Further Reading: